2018-2019 Public Psychiatry Fellows

 Dr. Fumi Mitsuishi was born in Japan and grew up in France.
 She came to the U.S. as a teenager and completed her undergraduate degree at the University of California, Berkeley with a double major in History of Art and Molecular and Cell Biology, with and emphasis on Neurobiology.
 After her undergraduate degree she worked as an HIV Services Specialist at the San Francisco Community Clinic Consortium as part of her AmeriCorps service and then worked at ZSFG as a project coordinator on a project led by Dr. Jim Sorensen, called the ED Linkages Project before starting medical school at the UC Berkeley/UCSF Joint Medical Program.
 She completed a Masters of Health and Medical Sciences at UC Berkeley titled "Picturing the Disease of the Tropics: Conventions of Clinical Photography and the Display of Race", a historical piece about the depiction of illness and otherness in colonial medicine.
 She completed her medical training at UCSF and worked on an ethnographic project on the possibility for collaborative work for the care of patients with HIV mental illness between traditional healers and mental health workers in Uganda.
 After graduating from medical school, she matriculated into the UCSF Department of Psychiatry Residency Training Program, where she was awarded the Julius Krevans Award during her internship at ZSFG.
 During the last year of residency training, she worked as the Chief Resident at ZSFG.
 She has been awarded the UCSF Department of Psychiatry Resident Training Program graduation award for Public and Community Service.
 Her interests include medical education particularly of systems level issues, public sector psychiatry, cultural issues in psychiatry, global mental health and humanities in medicine.

-Current position: Medical Director, UCSF/ZSFG Division of Citywide Case Management; HS Assistant Clinical Professor, UCSF Department of Psychiatry
+Current position: Division Director, UCSF/ZSFG Division of Citywide Case Management; Associate Clinical Professor, UCSF Department of Psychiatry; San Francisco, CA

 Dr. Ryan Shackelford